-While technically gay sex in Singapore is illegal, that doesn’t stop the city having one of the most vibrant gay nightlife scenes in Asia.
-A welcome relief compared to other mega-metropolises nearby like Jakarta and Kuala Lumpur – though not quite on pay with Bangkok, Taipei, Hong Kong or Tokyo in the north.
+While technically gay sex in Singapore is illegal, that doesn’t stop the city from having one of the most vibrant gay nightlife scenes in Asia.
+A welcome relief compared to other mega-metropolises nearby like Jakarta and Kuala Lumpur – though not quite on par with Bangkok, Taipei, Hong Kong or Tokyo in the north.
 Singapore’s gay nightlife scene has taken off over the past few years, and most of the LGBT venues are located around Neil Road in Chinatown.

 If you are looking for an excellent place to start, check out our Gay Singapore map at the end to find your set.
-There are also some wild gay parties held throughout the years worth planning around if you can…. but, depending on your mood you can find anything here from a relaxed cocktail in an upscale bar to an all-night dance rave surrounded by your queer family!
+There are also some wild gay parties held throughout the years worth planning around if you can…. but depending on your mood, you can find anything here, from a relaxed cocktail in an upscale bar to an all-night dance rave surrounded by your queer family!

 Chinatown Gay Bars

-OUT Bar – A busy gay bar in Singapore tucked inside a converted Chinatown shophouse offering a mix of Chinese and English hits during the week and dance Top 40 songs on the weekend.
+- OUT Bar – A busy gay bar in Singapore tucked inside a converted Chinatown shophouse offering a mix of Chinese and English hits during the week and dance Top 40 songs on the weekend.
 Exceptionally in demand is their daily happy hour from 6-9 pm.

-Dorothy’s Bar – A friendly gay bar that welcomes everyone inside with friendly service, affordable drinks and some of the best views over Chinatown.
-The fanciful Wizard of Oz decor adds to the fun, chic ambiance – and the daily Happy hour 6pm-8pm never fails to draw in a crowd.
+- Dorothy’s Bar – A friendly gay bar that welcomes everyone inside with friendly service, affordable drinks and some of the best views over Chinatown.
+The fanciful Wizard of Oz decor adds to the fun, chic ambiance – and the daily Happy hour, 6pm-8pm, never fails to draw in a crowd.

-Backstage – A bastion of heritage and glamour, the Backstage Bar is a much-loved staple of Singapore’s pink district that manages to perfectly blend culture, intimate conversations, and delicious cocktails.
-Earlier in the night, Backstage is a favorite place to organize informal meetings on their cozy sofas or to mingle in the crowd, and as the night moves on things become progressively more dance-y.
+- Backstage – A bastion of heritage and glamour, the Backstage Bar is a much-loved staple of Singapore’s pink district that manages to perfectly blend culture, intimate conversations, and delicious cocktails.
+Earlier in the night, Backstage is a favorite place to organize informal meetings on their cozy sofas or to mingle in the crowd, and as the night moves on, things become progressively more dance-y.

-May Wong’s Cafe – An in vogue LGBT bar in Singapore inspired by the late Hollywood actress Anna May Wong.
-Inside you will find a delightful infusion of exotic oriental flavors paired with twenty-first-centuryinterventions as well as elegant interiors and quiet spaces to sip and dish.
-The cocktails are a definite must try inspired by tropical fruits and cooling spirits to beat the hot and humid local weather.
+- May Wong’s Cafe – An in-vogue LGBT bar in Singapore inspired by the late Hollywood actress Anna May Wong.
+Inside, you will find a delightful infusion of exotic oriental flavors paired with twenty-first-century interventions, as well as elegant interiors and quiet spaces to sip and dish.
+The cocktails are a definite must try, inspired by tropical fruits and cooling spirits to beat the hot and humid local weather.

-ebar – A mixed karaoke lounge popular with younger guys thanks for the affordable drinks and house music later in the night.
-On Singapore’s Pink Street, ebar was always going to be gay-popular, but sometimes it focuses a little too much on their regular customers and tourists might feel unwelcome.
+- ebar – A mixed karaoke lounge popular with younger guys; thanks for the affordable drinks and house music later in the night.
+On Singapore’s Pink Street, ebar was always going to be gay-popular, but sometimes it focuses a little too much on their regular customers, and tourists might feel unwelcome.

-Lluvia – The unofficial bear bar in Singapore frequented by bears, otters, cubs, wolves, pandas and their admirers.
+- Lluvia – The unofficial bear bar in Singapore frequented by bears, otters, cubs, wolves, pandas and their admirers.
 Very friendly and relaxed, with a fun Karaoke setup and numerous events.
-Like all gay bars in Singapore, it gets hectic on the weekends so you might want to come early if you need a table.
+Like all gay bars in Singapore, it gets hectic on the weekends, so you might want to come early, if you need a table.

-Flavours Bar – A mixologists dream which serves up exceptional cocktails using an inventive combination of various spirits and mixers.
+- Flavours Bar – A mixologist’s dream which serves up exceptional cocktails using an inventive combination of various spirits and mixers.
 A busy outdoor bar designed with industrial-chic raw concrete and cold surfaces, Flavours Bar pumps out good vibes, upbeat tunes, and stiff drinks!

 Other Gay-Popular Singapore Bars

-Tanjong Beach Club – Voted one of the world’s Top Beach Bar, Tanjong Beach Club is a surreal sanctuary on the finest sun-soaked stretch of sand on Sentosa Island.
+- Tanjong Beach Club – Voted one of the world’s Top Beach Bar, Tanjong Beach Club is a surreal sanctuary on the finest sun-soaked stretch of sand on Sentosa Island.
 Very LGBT+ popular, if you have the cash to splash and enjoy day-drinking, you will feel right at home here with their fab outdoor pool with loungers and mid-century modernism design flare.
 Tanjong Beach Club s muscle-central but most gay-popular on Sunday afternoons or during their regular events & parties.
-A must visit- if you are not too self-conscious!
+A must-visit- if you are not too self-conscious!

 Gay Parties in Singapore

-Hypertainment – An exclusive partying experience for Singapore’s gay community organized to bring the queer clubbing experience to a whole new level!
+- Hypertainment – An exclusive partying experience for Singapore’s gay community organized to bring the queer clubbing experience to a whole new level!
 Frequently hosting events at Altimate Club, Singapore’s ultra-luxe member’s club on the 61st level of One Raffles Place which is anything but boring!

 Gay Spa and Man Massage in Singapore

 Don’t care about the sights or just want to take advantage of high-quality gay spas in Singapore?
 Then why not get a sensual male massage – there are plenty of options!
-Here are top recommended gay spas and male massage in Singapore options.
+Here are the top recommended gay spas and male massage in Singapore options.

-D SPAradise Spa For Men – A luxurious spa atmosphere for men only in Singapore, this inviting and modern space brings traditions of Eastern and Western healing together to help make you feel relaxed and at peace.
-There is a wide range of treatments and packages specially designed with the male client in mind, most of which are geared towards men’s skin care and body therapy needs.
+- D SPAradise Spa For Men – A luxurious spa atmosphere for men only in Singapore, this inviting and modern space brings traditions of Eastern and Western healing together to help make you feel relaxed and at peace.
+There is a wide range of treatments and packages specially designed with the male client in mind, most of which are geared towards men’s skincare and body therapy needs.

-Spalogy – A modern gay spa in Singapore Chinatown literally within steps of all the most popular gay bars like Tantric, Taboo, OUT, DYMK, eBar.
+- Spalogy – A modern gay spa in Singapore Chinatown literally within steps of all the most popular gay bars like Tantric, Taboo, OUT, DYMK, eBar.
 Exclusively providing male massages in stylish private rooms with certified therapists.
 Packages, specials, and treatment options are all listed on their website.

-Shuang Spa – Singapore’s 1st uniquely themed & designed boutique spa on the outskirts of Chinatown where friendly and experienced male therapists, will make you feel right at home.
+- Shuang Spa – Singapore’s 1st uniquely themed & designed boutique spa on the outskirts of Chinatown, where friendly and experienced male therapists will make you feel right at home.
 Try their Rain Breeze Scrub for the ultimate water treatment or the Indi-Signature massages, a unique Swedish massage technique specially developed at Shuang Spa.

-Bodylite – Far from the madding crowd, this underrated male massage in Singapore provides a warm reception, cozy ambiance and quality treatments that will help you unwind, recharge and make you want never to leave!
+- Bodylite – Far from the madding crowd, this underrated male massage in Singapore provides a warm reception, cozy ambiance and quality treatments that will help you unwind, recharge and make you want never to leave!

-Singapore Gay Massage – Out-call services are only providing the hottest male to male tantric Singapore gay massage.
-Sensual, erotic, and spiritual massages are also possible along with therapeutic practices for straight, bisexual and gay men.
-Photos of therapists are not available
+- Singapore Gay Massage – Out-call services are only providing the hottest male-to-male tantric Singapore gay massage.
+Sensual, erotic, and spiritual massages are also possible, along with therapeutic practices for straight, bisexual and gay men.
+Photos of therapists are not available.